-Our most recent YHP was held in the Chinatown/International District of downtown Seattle where we explored the history of Asian and Pacific Islander cultures in Washington State.
+YHP 2014 was held in the Chinatown/International District of downtown Seattle where we explored the history of Asian and Pacific Islander cultures in Washington State.
 The program also featured excursions to nearby Port Gamble and Bainbridge Island to visit additional sites related to the history of Asian and Pacific Islander Americans in the Pacific Northwest.
 The program addressed several historic topics including immigration, working and making a life in a new country, maintaining cultural roots, incarceration during World War II, and the importance of preserving cultural and heritage resources that tell these stories.

 Participants were engaged through a variety of activities designed to help them develop their own ideas for historic preservation strategies and promoting cultural awareness.
 Students were asked to consider the visibility or recognition of Asian/Pacific Islander cultures in the Northwest, comparing the vibrant C-ID with places where the cultures may not be quite as visually present.